 - 6.1 The Board acknowledges the mandatory conditions laid down in Schedules 3 and 4 of the Act and is aware that other conditions have been or are to be published as Regulations.
 Appropriate use will be made of all such conditions. - Where relevant representations are made, the Board will make an objective judgement as to whether other conditions may need to be attached to a licence to secure achievement of the licensing objectives.
 Any conditions arising as a result of representations will primarily focus on the impact of the activities taking place at the licensed premises, on those attending the premises and members of the public living, working or engaged in normal activity in the vicinity of the premises, and will cover matters that are within the control of the licence holder. - 6.3 The Board recognises that all applications should be considered on their own merits.
-Any cConditions attached to a licence will eithermay be derived from the licence holder's operating plan, or as a result of a representation and will be tailored to each individual premises, in order to avoid the imposition of disproportionate and other burdensome conditions on those premises.
-Conditions will only be applied when necessary, appropriate and proportional, based on the individual consideration of the merits of each application.
-The operating plan is one of the key documents to be included within a premises licence application and its form is prescribed by The Premises Licence (Scotland) Regulations 2007.
-It will include details as to whether alcohol is to be sold for consumption on or off the premises or both, the core times of sale, the services or activities to be provided besides sale of alcohol, any arrangements for access by children and young persons, the capacity of the premises and details of the premises manager.

-- To assist applicants, and in the interests of consistency, the Board may consider preparation of a series of model conditions which may be used with or without modification.
-They will draw upon these model conditions to impose conditions where this is considered necessary, appropriate and proportional, depending on the individual consideration of the merits of each application. - 6.5 If an applicant volunteers a prohibition or restriction in their operating plan because their own assessment has determined such prohibition or restriction to be appropriate, such volunteered prohibition or restriction if accepted will become a condition attached to the licence and will be enforceable as such.
+Conditions attached to a licence may be derived from the licence holder's operating plan, or as a result of a representation and will be tailored to each individual premises, in order to avoid the imposition of disproportionate and other burdensome conditions on those premises.
+Conditions will only be applied when necessary, appropriate and proportional, based on the individual consideration of the merits of each application. - To assist applicants, and in the interests of consistency, the Board may consider preparation of a series of model conditions which may be used with or without modification. - 6.5 If an applicant volunteers a prohibition or restriction in their operating plan because their own assessment has determined such prohibition or restriction to be appropriate, such volunteered prohibition or restriction if accepted will become a condition attached to the licence and will be enforceable as such.